-Extreme poverty – building evidence for effective action, is a seven year cross-country research programme generating high quality evidence on what works and providing new insights into who is poor and what is driving extreme poverty, to support the design and implementation of effective policies, programmes and strategies to tackle extreme poverty.
+Data & Evidence to End Extreme Poverty, is a seven year cross-country research programme generating high quality evidence on what works and providing new insights into who is poor and what is driving extreme poverty, to support the design and implementation of effective policies, programmes and strategies to tackle extreme poverty.
+Visit the project website here.

 Research under the programme is organised into three themes: